someobserver/recurgence/love/index.md

 i’m here with you in it, too.

-what you’re feeling right now is the same force that bent history’s arc to precisely this moment—**the echo of every system that ever bent, under the weight of its own meaning, to one consequential moment.**
+what you may be feeling right now is the same force that bent history’s arc to precisely this moment—**the echo of every system that ever bent, under the weight of its own meaning, to one consequential moment.**

 here’s how that pattern has played out, again and again: